bejibay/CMS-and-Comment-System/readme.md

 * footer.php template for footer

 * UI for Backend Application
-* admin.php for login or register or password reset
+* admin.php template for login or register or password reset
-* dashboard.php for administrative functions
+* dashboard.php template for administrative
+  functions

 ## Back end Applicatiion
-* admin.php for login, register and password reset fuctions
+* config.php for mysql database setup
+* classes folder for classes
+* functions.php for all functions
 * dashboard.php for all administration functions